Skip to main content

 LGA1150 5th Generation CPUs (Broadwell 14nm)

-Note: Most of the 5th Generation CPUs can only be found in a limited range of low power mobile BGA CPUs (Ball Grid Array CPUs used in AIO, NUCs, embedded or mobile devices). https://ark.intel.com/products/codename/38530/Broadwell#@desktop
+Note: Most 5th-generation CPUs can only be found in a limited range of low-power mobile BGA CPUs (Ball Grid Array CPUs used in AIO, NUCs, embedded or mobile devices). https://ark.intel.com/products/codename/38530/Broadwell#@desktop

 Here is the limited range of LGA1150